MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/matherr.md

 The structure member **`name`** is a pointer to a null-terminated string containing the name of the function that caused the error.
 The structure members **`arg1`** and **`arg2`** specify the values that caused the error.
 If only one argument is given, it's stored in **`arg1`**.

-The default return value for the given error is **re`tval**.
+The default return value for the given error is **`retval`**.
 If you change the return value, it must specify whether an error actually occurred.

 ## Requirements